vertica/VerticaPy/docs/source/user_guide_introduction_vdf.rst

     vp.set_option("sql_on", False)
     vp.set_option("time_on", False)

-You can obtain the current :py:func:`~verticapy.vDataFrame` relation with the :py:func:`~verticapy.vDataFrame.current_relation` method:
+You can obtain the current :py:mod:`~verticapy.vDataFrame` relation with the :py:func:`~verticapy.vDataFrame.current_relation` method:

 .. ipython:: python